KenCab123/lab-express-crud-backend/README.md

 ### Frontend

-- Navigate into your parent `logs-crud` folder.
+- Navigate into your parent `express-crud-fullstack` folder.
-- `fork` and `clone` the [Logs CRUD frontend repo](https://github.com/10-3-pursuit/lab-express-crud-frontend)
+- `fork` and `clone` the [lab-express-crud-frontend](https://github.com/10-3-pursuit/lab-express-crud-frontend)
-- Create a `Logs.jsx` component
+- Create a `Logs.jsx` component in the `src` folder
 - `fetch` all of the logs
 - diplay all of the values from the data in a list
-- for the boolean value you must display a string OR use a check and x emoji.
+- for the boolean value you should display a string OR use a check and x emoji.
-- Nest the `Logs.jsx` component inside the `App.jsx` component and test your frontend
+- Nest the `Logs.jsx` component inside the `App.jsx` component and test your frontend to see if it displays your values.

+### Frontend Bonus

+Add CSS

 ### Backend Bonus